Lutxana–Sondika line: Early years

-On 10 March 1891, the government granted Manuel Lecanda the concession for building a railway between Lutxana (a neighborhood of Erandio) and Mungia.
-The Lutxana terminus served as an interchange with the Bilbao–Plentzia railway (nowadays part of line 1 of the metro).
+On 10 March 1891, the government granted Manuel Lecanda the concession for building a railway between (a neighborhood of Erandio) and Mungia.
+The Lutxana terminus served as an interchange with the Bilbao–Plentzia railway (nowadays part of Line 1 of the metro).
 Works started on 14 May that year.
 The first phase, corresponding to the stretch between Lutxana and Artebakarra, opened on 1 May 1893.
 The second phase, between Artebakarra and Mungia, opened on 9 July 1894.
 The first trains left at 5:30 and the last ones at 23:15, with the trip taking 45 minutes.

 In 1908, the Bilbao-Lezama line was rerouted through a new alignment which included a connection to station on the Lutxana–Mungia line.
 Trains started running through the new connection on 23 July 1909.
 An extension from Mungia to Bermeo was studied, but wasn't carried out due to the high costs involved.
 In 1947 the railway was amalgamated into the new company Ferrocarriles y Transportes Suburbanos.
 The line was electrified in phases between 1949 and 1950.